dnyaneshccode/quizz_app/README.md

 5. **For running the test cases run the command. ==>** npm test

-6. I have tested at my local all the test case has been passed
+6. I have tested at my local all the test case has been passed, for your reference i have attached the screenshot file name =>
+  PASSED_TEST_CASES_FOR_QUIZZ_APP